pedroni/pedroni/src/posts/learning-how-to-make-games.draft.md

 From what I've seen from Robert Nystrom, I can say that he's a great person and professional.
 He has a [magnificent blog](https://journal.stuffwithstuff.com/) which now is an inspiration to me.

-## Raylib and smaller wins
+## More tutorials

 While reading the book I kept looking for more tutorials, the first one from [Let's Make Games](https://www.youtube.com/@CarlBirch) didn't fulfull me.
 The series ends with an incomplete game.
+And lack explanations.

 ### Udemy

 So the next step I took was searching for something on Udemy.
 I found [C++ Fundamentals: Game Programming For Beginners by GameDev.tv Team](https://www.udemy.com/course/cpp-fundamentals/) this was good, it was nice paced, the videos were short and to the point.

 I made 2 small games with it.
 This was when I properly got a good start at understanding physics to make the character jump.
 It taught me how velocity, acceleration and speed works, and how they are different.
 My math is not strong, but it was fun to see how they worked.
 I almost took a left turn and started learning math.
-I even bought a math for games course.
+I even bought a math for games course!
 I haven't started it.
 It's been 2 months now.
 It's probably going to sit and catch dust with all the other courses in Udemy.

-These tutorials used Raylib and not SDL2, Raylib is much easier than SDL2, and less error prone, you don't have to manage pointers, though if I only had learnt Raylib I wouldn't have faced a genuine memory leak bug.
+These tutorials used Raylib and not SDL, Raylib is much easier than SDL2, and less error prone, you don't have to manage pointers, though if I only had learnt Raylib I wouldn't have faced a genuine memory leak bug.
 Which was the thing I remember the most when I think about the Let's Make Games tutorials.

 These are the two games I made with C++ Fundamentals on Udemy: